newchuyalong/libgdx-learning/Scene2d.ui.md

 A slider with touches disabled, a drawable before the knob, and without the knob can be used as a substitute for progress bar, as both widgets share the same codebase and use same visual style.
 Animation for changes to the slider value can be enabled to make the progress bar fill more smoothly.

-### <a id="ScrollPane"></a>ScrollPane ###

-ScrollPane scrolls a child widget using scrollbars and/or mouse or touch dragging.
-Scrolling is automatically enabled when the widget is larger than the scroll pane.
-If the widget is smaller than the scroll pane in one direction, it is sized to the scroll pane in that direction.
-ScrollPane has many settings for if and how touches control scrolling, fading scrollbars, etc. ScrollPane has drawables for the background, horizontal scrollbar and knob, and vertical scrollbar and knob.
-If touches are enabled (the default), all the drawables are optional.

-The ScrollPane preferred width

-### <a id="SplitPane"></a>SplitPane ###

-SplitPane contains two widgets and is divided in two either horizontally or vertically.
-The user may resize the widgets with a draggable splitter.
-The child widgets are always sized to fill their half of the splitpane.
-SplitPane has a drawable for the draggable splitter.

 ### <a id="Window"></a>Window ###